Montmartre revealed

 Montmartre is undeniably associated with the world of nightlife.
 This is where the first cabarets in the capital were born.
 They were initially makeshift restaurants, run by the locals themselves.
 Gradually, these places where Sunday strollers came to dine began to offer shows to entertain their customers.
 Montmartre's cabarets have contributed to the glory of Paris.
 Today, they are part of French culture, as evidenced by the famous French Cancan.
 Many of them have endured: Le Lapin Agile, Moulin Rouge, La Nouvelle Eve...

-Wandering through the narrow, winding streets of Montmartre is undoubtedly one of the best ways to discover this very special district.
-As you walk, you'll be able to admire the many artists' studios and art galleries for which the district is famous.
-Don't miss the I love you wallAn open-air work of art in which the phrase "I love you" is written in every language in the world.
+Strolling through the narrow winding streets of Montmartre is undoubtedly one of the best ways to discover this unique neighborhood.
+As you walk, you can admire the many artist studios and art galleries that make the neighborhood famous.
+Don't miss the...
+I love you wall, an open-air artwork where the expression "I love you" is written in all languages of the world.

 Gourmet Addresses

-For a well-deserved break during your visit, don't hesitate to take a seat in one of the many cafés and restaurants that line the streets of Montmartre.
-You can enjoy a delicious croissant or apple tart in a traditional bakery, savour a typically French dish in a Parisian bistro or enjoy a panoramic view of Paris from the terrace of a café perched on the Butte.
+To take a well-deserved break during your visit, don't hesitate to sit down at one of the many cafes and restaurants that line the streets of Montmartre.
+You can enjoy a delicious croissant or apple tart in a traditional bakery, savor a typical French dish in a Parisian bistro, or take in a panoramic view of Paris from the terrace of a café perched on the hill.

-- How to get to Montmartre The best option is to take the metro to Anvers station (line 2) or Abbesses station (line 12).
-You can also take the funicular up to the top of the hill.
+- How to get to Montmartre The best option is to take the metro to the Anvers station (line 2) or Abbesses station (line 12).
+You can also use the funicular to ascend to the top of the hill.

 - Accommodations Many hotels and apartments are available near Montmartre for an unforgettable stay in this enchanting neighborhood.